Neuromuscular Physiologic Dentistry

 A healthy smile begins with healthy function.
-Neuromuscular dentistry measures the relaxed position of head and neck muscles to determine the optimal physiological position of the jaw and then repositions the jaw to achieve ideal occlusion, or bite position.
-Neuromuscular dentistry techniques can especially benefit people with Temporomandibular Joint Dysfunction (TMD).
+Neuromuscular physiologic dentistry measures the relaxed position of head and neck muscles to determine the optimal physiological position of the jaw and then repositions the jaw to achieve ideal occlusion, or bite position.
+Neuromuscular physiologic dentistry techniques can especially benefit people with Temporomandibular Joint Dysfunction (TMD).
 When teeth, muscles and joints are in harmony, symptoms associated with TMJ dysfunction can be alleviated.

 Temporomandibular Joint Dysfunction Clinical Signs